Panchu11/RaikuRevolt/SLASH_COMMANDS_ANALYSIS.md

 ## ❌ **The Problem**

-Your Discord bot's slash commands worked perfectly in your test server but didn't appear in Sentient's server after they forked and deployed the code.
+Your Discord bot's slash commands worked perfectly in your test server but didn't appear in the Raiku team's server after they forked and deployed the code.

 ## 🔍 **Root Cause Analysis**